dosjein/vkontractor/readme.md

 If any question - feel free to ask at **dosjein[at]gmail[etc]** referencing to Ronalds Sovas or John Dosje

+DosjeIN Vkontraktor is INTENDED TO BE USED IN SCOPE OF LAW.
+Please be always aware of what you’re doing.
+I AM NOT RESPONSIBLE FOR ANY DAMAGES THAT HAPPEN BY USING THIS SOFTWARE!

 ## Laravel PHP Framework

 [![Build Status](https://travis-ci.org/laravel/framework.svg)](https://travis-ci.org/laravel/framework)